 Do they have some creative ideas that might improve the project?
 Or perhaps some suggestions to make the workplace more exciting?
 If you ask for ideas or feedback, you better listen and deliver.

-These things should be included in any interview prior to hiring someone to join your team.
+These things should be included in any interview before hiring someone to join your team.

 Transparency helps keep everyone on track and moving in the same direction.
-Employees should have a clear idea about how their individual performances affect the business as a whole.
+Employees should have a clear idea of how their performances affect the business as a whole.
 They want to make sure their contributions make an impact.

-Additionally, you should also be honest about the current challenges your business may be facing.
-Trusting employees with sensitive information allows them to have a sense of deeper in investment in the company.
+Additionally, you should also be honest about the current challenges your business may be facing for a better employee engagement.
+Trusting employees with sensitive information allows them to have a sense of deeper investment in the company.

 A dull, overly laidback workplace is as toxic as a bustling one.
 Doing the same things over and over again can suck the life out of people.
 You may lose a brilliant employee who is better off growing somewhere else.

-That said, you should provide them with challenges which could help them hone their skills and grow.
+That said, you should provide them with challenges that could help them hone their skills and grow.
 You may increase the number of quota or give them special projects to work on.

 Aside from acknowledging their hard work with the vague “good job”, give specific, constructive comments with regards to how they could improve their work.

-You can buy them coffee or treat them to a lunch or dinner.
+You can buy them coffee or treat them to lunch or dinner for building employee engagement.
 Through these little things, they’re reminded of how they’re being recognized.
 Rewards also motivate them to push even further.

 “Walk the walk.
 Talk the talk.”

-They should also be accessible and visible around for assistance, rather than locked away in a protected area.
+They should also be accessible and visible around for assistance for a better employee engagement, rather than locked away in a protected area.